 ● Campaigning for the funds the NHS needs to restore local services like a full-time A&E at Cheltenham.

-● Defeating the government’s planned school funding formula that will leave 15 Cheltenham schools hundreds of thousands of pounds worse off but reversing all the cuts they've already made that are hurting Cheltenham schools right now.
+● Not just changing the government’s school funding formula that would have left 15 Cheltenham schools hundreds of thousands of pounds worse off but reversing all the cuts they've already made that are hurting Cheltenham schools right now.

 ● Holding the government to account over their hardline version of Brexit, leaving not just the EU but the single market that buys 44 per cent of our exports.